gvwilson/shuttleworth2014/README.md

 warm for a night.
 If you set a man on fire, you'll keep him warm for the rest of his life."
 With your help, I think I can set thousands of scientists on fire, and by doing so, figure out how to bring open collaboration to a whole new audience.
-I hope you'll be as excited by this as I am --- thank you for listening.
+I hope you are as excited by this as I am --- thank you for listening.